Formulation and analysis

 Everyone will have an initial impression of the patient’s situation as soon as they meet.
 It is their understanding of the case.
-However, internal, explanatory beliefs are often incomplete, sometimes wrong, and are not subject to any critical evaluation.
+However, internal explanatory beliefs are often incomplete, sometimes wrong, and are not subject to any critical evaluation.

 Sound rehabilitation plans depend totally on a complete understanding of the situation; the term used here is a formulation.
 This formulation, in turn, depends upon an appropriate assessment and data-collection process.
-Having a consistent way to develop a formulation and then present and record the formulation will improve the quality of rehabilitation.
+A consistent way to develop a formulation and then present and record the formulation will improve the quality of rehabilitation.